mathewbushuru/ProSearchX/README.md

 ##### Features

+- Only search specific websites.
+- Only return results from a specific timeframe
+- Choose file format of expected results.
+- exclude false positives
 - A mobile-first design approach and a fully responsive implementation.
-As shown in the photos below, the app at different screen size corresponds to Google's current implementation.
+As shown in the photos below, the app is styled to be usable at different screen sizes.
-- For the backend, I am using an API scraper that retrieves Google search results in real time.
-Learn more in the  API Layer section.

 ##### Progress Images